OpenLiberty/liberty-tools-vscode/docs/user-guide.md

 ### Maven-built applications

-To view the integration test report for Maven-built applications, select the **View integration test report** command for your application in the Liberty dashboard.
+To view the integration test report for Maven-built applications, select the **View integration test report** command for your application in Liberty Tools.

 This command looks for the integration test report at the `/target/site/failsafe-report.html` default location.

-To view the unit test report for Maven-built applications, select the **View unit test report** command for your application in the Liberty dashboard.
+To view the unit test report for Maven-built applications, select the **View unit test report** command for your application in Liberty Tools.

 This command looks for the unit test report at the`/target/site/surefire-report.html` default location.

 ### Gradle-built applications

-To view the test report for Gradle-built applications, select the **View test report** command for your application in the Liberty dashboard.
+To view the test report for Gradle-built applications, select the **View test report** command for your application in Liberty Tools.

 This command looks for the test report at the `build/reports/tests/test/index.html` default location.

 ## Stop your application

-To stop your application, select the **Stop** command for your application in the Liberty dashboard.
+To stop your application, select the **Stop** command for your application in Liberty Tools.

 ![Stop command](/docs/user-guide-screenshots/devModeStop.png)